Noah Simmons

-Noah Christopher Francis Simmons is a Welsh professional footballer who plays as a defender for club Lincoln City.
+Noah Christopher Francis Simmons is a Welsh professional footballer who plays as a left back for club Ilkeston Town.

 Club career

 Lincoln City

 Simmons started with Lincoln City at U12 level and has risen through the ranks, playing anywhere on the left side of defence.
 On 12 August 2025, Simmons made his professional debut in the EFL Cup against Harrogate Town, replacing Tendayi Darikwa on the 83rd minute in a 3–1 victory.

+Loans

+On 19 December 2025, he joined Loughborough Students on a work experience loan.
+On 24 January 2026, he joined Skegness Town on a youth loan, appearing for them days later in a 1–4 defeat.
+On 28 March 2026, Simmons moved to Lincoln United on a youth loan.

+Ilkeston Town

+On 3 August 2026, Simmons joined Ilkeston Town.